robbert-vdh/yabridge/README.md

   thing.
 - Fix `processReplacing` forwarding.
 - Implement GUIs.
+- Chunks.
+For `effSetChunk` we can now just use the strings.
+For `effGetChunk` we need to find a clean way to 1. make the returned string exactly `n` bytes long, where `n` is the value returned by the VST plugin's `dispatch()` function (could be an option for `WritableBuffer`), and 2. store the returned data in a `std::vector<uint8_t>` on the `HostBridge` struct and write back a pointer to that instead.
+That might involve extending `DefaultDataConverter` to also handle writing back values.
 - Check if we need special handling for the `effGetChunk` and `effSetChunk` events.
 - Mention precompiled binaries and building from source in the installation